-HS-PSYCHOLOGY 10
+HS-PSYCHOLOGY 11A

-Prerequisite: None.
-Open to students in Grades 10-12.
+Prerequisite: Open to students in Grades 10-12.
 Student must have good reading skills.
+It is strongly recommended that students have a C average in their previous English course.

-- Basic Introduction to Psychology - Scientific study of behavior and the mind - Of interest to students who want to understand people- why they do the things they do and think the way they think.
-Understand yourself and others more. - Topics include a history of psychology, communication, social thinking and social relations, prejudice and discrimination, the brain, nervous system and hormonal systems, lifespan development, sensation and perception, color psychology, influence of music, stress and health, learning, and intelligence.

-Valuable to students entering human services professions, possible avenue into human services Career Prep Program

-• Evaluation will be through assignments, videos, projects, experiments, and tests.
+- Basic Introduction to Psychology - · Scientific study of behavior and the mind - Of interest to students who want to understand people- why they do the things they do and think the way they think.
+Understand yourself and others more. - Topics include a history of psychology, communication, social thinking and social relations, prejudice and discrimination, the brain, nervous system and hormonal systems, lifespan development, sensation and perception, color psychology, influence of music, stress and health, learning, and intelligence, abnormal behaviour and disorders, sleep and dreams - Valuable to students entering human services professions, possible avenue into human services Career Prep Program - Evaluation will be through assignments, videos, projects, experiments, and tests.

-HS-PSYCHOLOGY 11
+HS-PSYCHOLOGY 11B